KarlMae/ITI0208/README.md

 Project plan:

 Iterations:
-1) Working prototype, proof of concept with one pre-prepared workout plan which is stored in a database.
+1) Working prototype, proof of concept with one pre-prepared workout plan, which is stored in a database.
 Overview of a workout plan and an exercise.

-database - Karl
+database - Karl;
-workouts view - Joosep
+workouts view - Joosep;
-exercies view - Rando
+exercies view - Rando.

-2)
+2) Add the possibility to create an account to track where a user currently stands in his/her progression.
+Gives him/her the option to continue on from that point the next time.

-3)
+3) Add functionality for a user to create his/her own workout plan.
+Design